alexandre-daubois/lazy-stream/README.md

 Files are already read lazily by default: when you call `fread()`, you only fetch the number of bytes you asked for, not more.
 `LazyStreamReader` does the same thing, but it also allows you to keep the stream open or not between reading operations.

-For example, you may want to read a file 1MB by 1MB, and do some processing that may take some time each time.
+#### Why using this reader?

+The autoclose feature of the `LazyStreamReader` class offers several concrete use cases where it can be useful:

+- **Automatic resource management**: When working with stream resources, such as files or network connections, it's important to properly close them to free up system resources.
+By enabling autoclose, you ensure that the stream is automatically closed after each read operation, avoiding potential resource leaks.
+- **Iterative reading**: If you want to read data from a stream iteratively, performing sequential read operations, autoclose can simplify your code.
+After each read, the stream is automatically closed, and in the next read operation, it is reopened at the same position, allowing seamless iteration over the stream's data.
+- **Asynchronous processing**: When working with asynchronous read operations or parallel tasks, autoclose can come in handy.
+After each read, the stream is closed, allowing other tasks to access the stream if needed.
+When the task is ready to perform the next read operation, the stream is automatically reopened.
+- **Fine-grained memory management**: If you're dealing with large or long-lasting streams, it can be beneficial to close the stream after each read to release memory used by the read buffer.
+Autoclose enables fine-grained memory management by closing the stream immediately after each read operation.

+By using the autoclose feature, you simplify resource management, facilitate iterative or asynchronous operations, and have better control over memory management when reading data from a stream.

 By setting the `autoClose` option to `true` when creating a new `LazyStreamReader` object, you ask to close the stream after each reading operation and open it again when the next reading operation is triggered.
 You'll be resumed at the same position you were in the stream before closing it.

 ```php
 // The stream is not opened yet, in case you never need it